cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-10-13-my-ultimate-terminal-customizations-for-windows.md

 # Fonts and Icons

-To display certain glyphs and icons correctly, you might need [Nerd Fonts](https://www.nerdfonts.com/).
+To display certain glyphs and icons correctly in the terminal, you might need [Nerd Fonts](https://www.nerdfonts.com/).
-These fonts are created by developers to be free, look good, and include extra icons.
+These fonts are created by developers for developers.
+They are free, look good, and include extra icons.
-My current favorite is the "**IosevkaTerm Nerd Font**".
+My current favorite is the `IosevkaTerm Nerd Font`.

-Set the font in Windows Terminal settings under the profile appearances tab as shown below:
+Once the font is installed, you can set the font in Windows Terminal settings under the profile appearances tab as shown below:

 <figure class="jb_picture">
   {% responsive_image width: "75%" border: "0px solid #808080" path: img/posts/2023/2023-10-13/windows-terminal-powershell-customizations.png alt: "Customizing the appearance of PowerShell in the Windows Terminal application settings." %}